As amended through May 18, 2023

 Section 1.
-The faculty electorate is composed of those members of the academic staff who are directly engaged in and responsible for the educational function of the University; ordinarily this will involve teaching and research.
-Specifically, the faculty electorate shall consist of all persons of the campus non-visiting academic staff, other than persons holding administrative appointments in excess of one-half time (the exception to this exclusion are executive officers of departments or similar units, and assistant or associate executive officers of such units, who are otherwise eligible), who:
+The faculty electorate shall consist of those members of the academic staff who are directly engaged in and responsible for the educational function of the University; ordinarily this will involve teaching and research.
+The faculty electorate shall consist of all persons of the campus non-visiting academic staff, excluding persons holding administrative appointments in excess of one-half time (the exception to this exclusion are executive officers of departments or similar units, and assistant or associate executive officers of such units, who are otherwise eligible), who:

 - Hold the modified or unmodified academic rank or title of professor, associate professor, or assistant professor, have at least a one-half time appointment, and are paid by the University; or

-- Hold the academic rank or title of instructor or lecturer at any rank, have at least a one-half time appointment, are paid by the University, and are not candidates for a degree from this University; or
+- Hold the academic rank or title of instructor or lecturer at any rank, have at least a one-half time appointment, are paid by the University, and are not pursuing a degree from this University; or

 Are retired members of the campus academic staff with